jaweii/AutoPreview/README.md

 ## Web Component

-`autopreview` package registered some web components that you can use them directly:
+`autopreview` package registered some web components you can use directly:

 - `autopreview-list`: Display as a column list;